GluuFederation/docs-ce-prod/3.1.0/source/installation-guide/install.md

 ## Clustering

-If you need to support fail over and high availability, the Gluu Server can be clustered using the Gluu Cluster Manager product.
-After you have followed the instructions to deploy your single Gluu Server, you can follow the [Gluu Cluster Manager documentation](https://gluu.org/docs/cm/alpha) to replicate data and cluster your servers.
+If you have requirements for high availability (HA) or failover, you can configure your Gluu Server for multi-master replication by following the documention for [configuring replication](./cluster.md) documentation.

 ## Uninstallation